Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

 Buoyancy driven convection plays a central role in a wide variety of physical processes: from earth's climate system to the internal dynamics of stars.
 As such it is of fundamental importance to identify and predict robust statistical quantities in these complex flows and to connect such statistics with the basic equations governing their dynamics, for example the Boussinesq equations.
 In particular characterizing pattern formation, mean heat transport, and small scale dynamics as a function of physical parameters and boundary conditions remains a topic of intensive research theoretically, numerically, and experimentally; see e.g. \cite{BodenschatzPeschAhlers2000, Manneville2006, AhlersGrossmannLohse2009, LohseXia2010} for a broad overview of recent developments.

 It has long been understood that statistically invariant states of the nonlinear partial differential equations of fluid dynamics provide mathematical objects which are expected to contain various robust statistical quantities found in turbulent fluid flows.
 An ongoing challenge is therefore to address the existence, uniqueness, ergodicity, and dependence of these measures on parameters in a variety of specific contexts.
-While one may certainly pose these questions for deterministic equations (cf. \cite{FoiasManleyRosaTemam01}) the stochastic setting can be more tractable given the regularizing effect of noise on the associated probability distribution functions.
-Moreover stochastic terms can be physically reasonable in various settings.
-In convection problems energy may be supplied to the system through both boundary and volumetric heat fluxes, which for instance models radioactive decay processes in the earths mantle; see \cite{Roberts1967,TrittonZarraga1967,LuDoeringBusse2004, WhiteheadDoering2011, GoluskinSpiegel2012, BarlettaNield2012}.
+While one may certainly pose such questions for deterministic equations (cf. \cite{FoiasManleyRosaTemam01}) the stochastic setting can be more tractable given the regularizing effect of noise on the associated probability distribution functions.
+Moreover, energy may be supplied to the system through both boundary or within the bulk of a fluid, the latter setting for instance models radioactive decay processes in the earth's mantle; see \cite{Roberts1967,TrittonZarraga1967,LuDoeringBusse2004, WhiteheadDoering2011, GoluskinSpiegel2012, BarlettaNield2012}.
 Both sources can therefore have an essentially stochastic character in situations of physical interest.

-In this and a companion work, \cite{FoldesGlattHoltzRichardsThomann2014a}, we study statistically invariant states of the stochastically driven Boussinesq equations
+In this and a companion work, \cite{FoldesGlattHoltzRichardsWhitehead2015}, we study statistically invariant states of the stochastically driven Boussinesq equations

 for the (non-dimensionalized) velocity field $\bfU = (u_1,u_2,u_3)$, pressure $p$, and temperature $T$ of a buoyancy driven fluid.
-The system \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} evolves in a three dimensional domain $\DD = [0,L]^{2} \times [0,1]$ and is supplemented with the boundary conditions
+The system \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} evolves in a three dimensional domain $(x,y,z) = (\mathbf{x},z) \in\DD = [0,L]^{2} \times [0,1]$ and is supplemented with the boundary conditions